azurepocmain/fabricpocmain.github.io/articles/data-transformation-and-validation .md

 •	Functions can be applied to external tables and loaded into the Gold zone internal tables.

 •	Allows SQL query language to be utilized for data transformation and validation.

+•	Has the ability to directly read delta files from OneLake, enabling the mitigation of potential additional latency.
 Cons:

 •	Minimum resource consumption must be verified to ensure adequate resource allocation and concurrency.